 So, don’t let the tech get in the way of you getting started.
 It can be complicated, but just take one step at a time.

-Coinbase is one of the most popular and trusted cryptocurrency platforms in the world.
+Coinbase is one of the most popular and trusted cryptocurrency platforms to buy Bitcoin in Ireland.
 However, being the most popular exchange does come with its downfalls (i.e customer support).
 If something does go wrong, or if you have a question, you can check out Coinbase FAQs.
 But if you need to message support, you could be waiting a while for a response.
 Unfortunately, this isn’t just limited to Coinbase, as crypto platforms are notorious for having bad customer support.

 However, you might be in luck, as Coinbase’s EU headquarters are based in Ireland.
 So if they don’t respond, I’m sure you could pop in and say “Hi!”